New Zealand DSC class locomotive: NZR locomotives

 Two units were also sold, but this time to industrial users.
 DSC 2421 was sold to Alliance Group for their freezing works in Lorneville in July 2002.
 The locomotive was given a mechanical tidy-up at Hutt Workshops, and was repainted in the company's livery with a grey cab, yellow hoods and thin red chevron stripes on the ends, and is still in service.
 The other unit, DSC 2257, was sold sometime in 2007 to Ravensdown Fertilizer for their New Plymouth plant.
 The locomotive had been on loan to the company for a time before being sold.
 It was placed into storage due to operational reasons and had been cheaper to hire a locomotive from KiwiRail.
 In 2016, the locomotive was sold to the Waitara Railway Preservation Society.

 In August 2016, KiwiRail issued a Request for Quotation (RFQ) via the Government Electronic Tendering Service (GETS) for DSCs 2285, 2338, 2434 and 2680.
 Following the sale of the four DSCs, 2285, 2434 and 2680 were scrapped in March 2017, and 2338 was sold to DBM Contracting.
 In November 2017, 2366 was withdrawn and sent to Hutt Workshops, with 2543 following in February 2018.
 The latter is now officially written off.

+Replacement

 In August 2017, KiwiRail announced they were in discussions with global suppliers including General Electric, Electro-Motive Diesel, Alstom, CRRC and Stadler Rail to construct replacements for the remainder of the class.
 It was expected the first of the replacements to arrive in 2020-21.

+The tender was eventually awarded to Stadler Rail in 2024, for an order of 24 diesel-hybrid locomotives, to be classified as the DSH class locomotive.
+The DSH class are expected to begin to enter service in June 2027.